How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Praça do Comercio via Rua Augusta

 The afternoon is flying by, so it’s time to go to Praça do Comércio, another of Lisbon’s most famous squares.
 To get there, set off along Rua Augusta, one of Lisbon's main shopping streets.
-With stores on both sides, be careful as you can quickly lose track of time here.
+With stores on both sides, be careful as you can quickly lose track of time here (and a big chunk of money if you go shopping!).

-You'll find the extraordinary Rua Augusta Arch at the end of the street, marking the entrance to the square.
+Towards the end of the street, you'll encounter the extraordinary Rua Augusta Arch, marking the entrance to the square.
 I suggest you climb up to its viewpoint for the ultimate view of this grand imperial square which has been the symbol of the city's reconstruction since the earthquake (and subsequent tsunami) of 1755.

 Take a sunset cruise